HussainAliAkbar/koa-request-trimmer/README.md

 [license]: https://github.com/HussainAliAkbar/request-trimmer/blob/master/LICENSE

 # Koa Request Trimmer
-A dependency-free koa middleware to trim incoming requests.
+A dependency-free koa middleware to trim incoming requests - complete with **Typescript Typings!**

 The middleware is able to trim the request body, URL parameters and query string parameters.